Darren Ferguson

-Darren Ferguson (born 9 February 1972) is a Scottish professional football manager and former player, who is currently the manager of League One club Peterborough United.
+Darren Ferguson (born 9 February 1972) is a Scottish professional football manager and former player, who was last the manager of EFL League One club Peterborough United, in his fourth stint as manager of the club.
 In between his stints with Peterborough, he also managed Preston North End and Doncaster Rovers.

 As a player, Ferguson was managed at Manchester United by his father, Sir Alex Ferguson.
 He won a Premier League title and the FA Charity Shield in 1993 with the club before going on to spend most of his career at Wolverhampton Wanderers and Wrexham in the lower divisions of English football.

 Ferguson's first managerial appointment was as player-manager of League Two Peterborough United in January 2007.
-After two successive promotions, and guiding the club to the second-tier of English football for the first time in 17 seasons, Ferguson was relieved of his duties on 9 November 2009, with Peterborough United at the foot of The Championship.
+After two successive promotions, and guiding the club to the second tier of English football for the first time in 17 seasons, Ferguson was relieved of his duties on 9 November 2009, with Peterborough United at the foot of The Championship.

 Ferguson was appointed Preston North End manager on 6 January 2010.
 He was dismissed on 29 December 2010 after a string of poor results.
 On 12 January 2011, he was again appointed as the manager of Peterborough, where he took the club to the League One play-off final at Old Trafford, and in this match won promotion to the Football League Championship, the club's third promotion in four years, with a 3–0 victory over Huddersfield Town.
 Peterborough spent two seasons in the Championship after winning promotion.
 On 4 May 2013, Ferguson's side were relegated to League One after losing to Crystal Palace 3–2 on the final match of the season.